 Wouldn't you rather invest your cash on actual projects that will bring in more income?
 When you use our system to reduce long cycle times, you save money since you're not spending all your cash paying late fees to unhappy vendors.
 Using Yooz to pay vendors on time will help qualify you for early payment discounts your vendor may offer.
 Not only will you have better vendor relations, but you can save or spend the extra cash for another project in your budget because you didn't have to pay full price!

 4) Increased Visibility

 Having loose documents creates more work and messes up the Accounts Payable department's budget because the cash they thought they had mysteriously disappeared.
-You can avoid this when reap the benefits of Yooz's digital filing cabinet with "Google-like" search to help you keep track of every invoice to report at the end of the year or quarter.
+You can avoid this when reaping the benefits of Yooz's digital filing cabinet with a "Google-like" search to help you keep track of every invoice to report at the end of the year or quarter.
 Yooz also increases visibility into the cash management of your business as well.
-This way you won't have extreme differences in cash out flow and cash inflow on your balance sheet.
+You won't have extreme differences in cash outflow and cash inflow on your balance sheet this way.

 5) Digital Transformation

-It is no wonder why accounts payable departments have made automating purchase-to pay invoice processing their top budget priority.
-But achieving the benefits of automation will remain out of reach for Accounts Payable departments that don’t take the right approach to planning, selecting and implementing a solution that will progress their financial and production objectives for the long-term.
-Hopefully, this blog helps you get a better understanding of how you can make the most of your Accounts Payable budget through planning and implementing Yooz's Accounts Payable automation solution this quarter.
-Don’t wait any longer to automate your entire purchase to pay process today!
+It is no wonder why accounts payable departments have made automating purchase-to-pay invoice processing their top budget priority.
+But achieving the benefits of automation will remain out of reach for Accounts Payable departments that don’t take the right approach to plan, select and implement a solution that will progress their financial and production objectives for the long-term.
+Hopefully, this blog helps you better understand how you can make the most of your Accounts Payable budget through planning and implementing Yooz's Accounts Payable automation solution this quarter.
+Don’t wait any longer to automate your entire purchase-to-pay process today!